gurungkshitij/gurungkshitij.github.io/_posts/2020-05-06-college-unsupervised.md

 ### How users can get started with the project?
 - [CollegeScoreboard.Rmd](https://github.com/gurungkshitij/collegeboard_pca_cluster/blob/master/CollegeScoreboard.Rmd) is the main file
-- [Download](https://github.com/gurungkshitij/collegeboard_pca_cluster.git) all the files and change the directory of data as you read in Colleges2015.csv.
-You are good to go.
+- [Download](https://github.com/gurungkshitij/collegeboard_pca_cluster.git) all the files and change the directory of the data as you read in Colleges2015.csv.
+- Run the CollegeScoreboard.Rmd
 - The final report is [CollegeScoreboard.pdf](https://github.com/gurungkshitij/collegeboard_pca_cluster/blob/master/CollegeScoreboard.pdf)

 <a href="https://github.com/gurungkshitij/collegeboard_pca_cluster.git" class="btn btn-success"> Source code</a>